mcantelon/cablescrape/README.md

 Cablescrape
 -----------

-WARNING: there seem to be some issues that prevent this from working well.
+WARNING: this is a work in progress.

 Requirements:
   node.js (tested with node 0.2.0 and v0.3.2-pre)
   htmlparser
+  optimist

 The scrape.js Node.js script parses downloaded Wikileaks cablegate web pages and uses the jsdom project's JQueryify function to parse content from them.
 Content